 The Boston University Physical Science Urban Noyce Scholars (PSUNS) scholarship award for a full-time enrolled student in the MAT Program in Science Education pays for summer tuition for ten credits and one-third of the academic year tuition for two semesters for Noyce Scholars to earn a MAT degree to teach science.
 The Boston University School of Education commitment to Noyce Scholars supplements the Noyce Scholarship with a 2/3 scholarship for two semesters of academic year tuition.
 The combination of these two scholarships pays for full tuition for the MAT program.

-For undergraduate Noyce Scholars, Project BoNUSS pays for the full tuition for the summer semester plus the senior year.
+For undergraduate Noyce Scholars, Project BoNUSS pays for the full tuition for the summer semester plus 1/3 tuition for the senior year.

 In return, the following is expected of Noyce Scholars:

 - Project BoNUSS MAT Noyce Scholars must complete their program within the one-year of Noyce Scholarship support (a summer term consecutive with two academic year semesters).
 Scholars who begin in the summer must finish the program for the following year May graduation.
 Scholars who begin in fall will graduate in the summer of the following year.

 - Project PSUNS undergraduate Noyce Scholars must complete their program during the summer between their junior and senior years, and during their senior year.
 Undergraduate Noyce Scholars are expected to graduate in May of the year following the summer in which they began the BoNUSS Program.